3 Reasons Why You Should Read More Classic Literature in 2019

-2. You should read more classic literature in 2019 because doing so as a daily practice will force you to turn away from the toxic stew of rage, indulgence, and amusement that is the Internet right now.
+2. You should read more classic literature in 2019 because doing so as a daily practice will force you to turn away from the toxic stew of rage, indulgence, and amusement that is mass media right now.

 One of the great American polemics written in the past hundred years (and a must-read book for anyone who is concerned about the harmful neural effects of the digital age) is Amusing Ourselves to Death by Neil Postman.

 Postman wrote his masterpiece in 1985.
 He was concerned that television was turning public discourse into entertainment, and in so doing, was making Americans so shallow and superficial that they were no longer able to engage in the collective action necessary to make democratic republics function.

 He was correct, of course.
 By the late 1980s America’s public discourse had already begun to degrade.
 Through the 1990s, it degraded further as shock jocks on the political right (like Rush Limbaugh) and infotainment comedians on the Left (like Jon Stewart) found that political discourse itself could become our primary entertainment.

 The advent of the digital age accelerated this process.
 The purveyors of political entertainment soon found that no form of amusement is more addictive than the dopamine burst that comes from raging at your enemies.

 By the time we all moved onto Facebook at the end of the last decade, this neural pathway of entertainment via rage indulgence was firmly set and everyone used the Share and Like buttons to carve the pathway deeper into their brains every day.

 By the early years of our present decade the whole ecosystem of mass media had already become a toxic stew of aimless raging, our glowing screens serving as always-available give-me-another-hit delivery mechanisms for delicious outrage.